atp-team/anemone/README.md

 Connector is a component of Anemone Cloud which provides access to other web services (like Twitter of CSAS WebAPI).

-Connectors are integrate in the Anemone Cloud.
+Connectors are integrated in the Anemone Cloud.
 List of all existing connectors can be found [here](https://github.com/ceskasporitelna/anemone/tree/master/connectors).
 You can [create new connectors based on our manual](https://github.com/ceskasporitelna/anemone/blob/master/documentation/HowToMakeAnemoneConnector.md).

 The connector definition look like this: